|

 Documentation in standard javadoc format is available here.

-If you use this code in your research please credit me.
+If you use any of this software in your research please credit me.
 Also any feedback (positive or negative) would be welcome.

 |